hleclerc/Sane_inter/docs/generation/content.md

 ## Spread operator

-The `...` operator can also be used expand stuff, notably for calls and list definitions.
+The `...` operator can also be used to expand stuff, notably for calls and list definitions.

 `...` works with every kinds of lists containing a compile-time runnable `spread` method.